 If the damage to your home is bad enough, you’ll want to evict that person as soon as possible.
 You can do that by going through specific steps, depending on your location.

 You may find that it’s not that bad, and you may be willing to live with it.
-While this might sound strange, there are times where the damage is not that bad, and moving the tenant out would just cause you to spend too much money renovating it again, so it’s better just to roll with it.
+While this might sound strange, there are times where the damage is not that bad, and moving the resident out would just cause you to spend too much money renovating it again, so it’s better just to roll with it.

 Even if you do the work to fix up the damages yourself, it is wise to get some third-party estimates, so you have a better idea of what charges to ask for.
 Using this information, you can charge out the security deposit and pursue damages based on a reasonable third-party estimate even if you do the work yourself.